hpc/charliecloud/doc/tutorial.rst

 .. literalinclude:: ../examples/hello/Dockerfile
    :language: docker
-   :lines: 2-6
+   :lines: 3-7

-You can use distribution package managers such as :code:`apt-get`, as demonstrated above, or others, such as :code:`pip` for Python packages.
+You can use distribution package managers such as :code:`dnf`, as demonstrated above, or others, such as :code:`pip` for Python packages.

 Be aware that the software will be downloaded anew each time you build the